me-hacker001/Real_Python/README.md

 ```
 greater than or eqaul-to version 3 is supported.
 # No Module_Tension
-Real_Python automatically install module or update them, when you run.
+Real_Python automatically install module or update them, when you run it.
 ## Installations
 There are some methods for using Real_Python.
 Chose what you want.